EduardoZepeda/coffee-bytes-hugo/content/posts/la-notacion-big-o/index.en.md

 What would happen if they tried to send that information over the Internet?
 The time it takes to send information over the Internet increases with the amount of information to be sent, the more information the longer the transmission time.

 Doing a simple calculation, with a download speed of 50 MB/s it would take approximately 1157 days.
-That's too long!
+That's a long time!

-What if they sent the information in physical form?
+What if they sent the information in person?
 Well, this would take at most the amount of hours of the longest flight which is 19 hours approximately, discounting the time it takes to copy the information to a physical medium (a hard disk), which I dare say would consume less than 1157 days.

 What would have happened if instead of 5 petabytes it had been 5 GB of data?
 The answer would have been obvious; send the information over the Internet.
 However, it will take the same amount of time for the airplane to transport any amount of data, be it 1 MB, 1 GB or 1 PB; 19 hours.